 Common Allergens include Shellfish, seafood, soybeans, eggs, and dairy.

 Eating and drinking while moving is generally frowned upon in Japan.
 Similarly, if you are a smoker, it is proper etiquette to stop and take a break to smoke rather than walking while smoking.
 Eating on public transportation is also widely prohibited, with the exception of long-haul trips where boxed lunches (弁当 Bento) are commonly sold before trips.

 Japan has very few public trash receptacles, especially in public walking areas that are managed by the city.
 It is expected that you will carry your trash with you until you are able to find a place to throw it away.
 Convenience stores (コンビニ Konbini) are great for this!
 If you find public waste disposal, they are often broken down into various categories.
 These are to separate recycling, please make sure you are sorting your trash properly when throwing it away.
-In more toilet news, Not all bathrooms will have bathroom tissue, so many carry a small pack with them in their pocket or handbag.
+Not all bathrooms will have bathroom tissue, so many carry a small pack with them in their pocket or handbag.
 You can find them in most convenience stores, and they are also commonly handed out in department stores as promotional materials.

 Japan is known for being extremely punctual, especially when it comes to public transportation.
 Expect trains to arrive on time, typically down to the second, and expect an apology if they are not.

 I’m sure you’ve heard of Japanese toilets: Advanced technology with various buttons.
 Everywhere you go, they work a little different.
 But if you are in a more traditional area, you may encounter something else: Squat toilets.
 They may seem intimidating, but they just take getting used to.